 Click on the following link for detailed information on Botswana’s diverse wildlife areas.
 Botswana Tourism

-Kenya is our preferred safari destination thanks to its historic stance against trophy hunting which dates back to the 1970’s.
+Kenya is a preferred safari destination thanks to its historic stance against trophy hunting which dates back to the 1970’s.
 Even before the hunting ban, President Kenyatta (the father to current President Kenyatta) assigned 24 hour protection to a famous bull elephant called, Ahamed, to protect it from international hunters, specifically American hunters who were targeting the elephant for its massive tusks.
 Thanks to this courageous foresight, Kenya is one of the last places where you can see these giants with tusks nearly touching the ground.
 A sight that has become extinct in most places in large part to poaching and trophy hunting.

 Kenya is the birthplace of the safari.
 “Safari” is the Swahili word for “journey”.
 The safari industry in its infant stages was dominated by trophy hunters, but that has changed dramatically.
 Photo tourism has taken over the safari world, but we still have a long way to go to ensure a Trophy Free Africa future for wildlife.